Skip to main content

 • Plain text

-By default, Clipped keeps the last 500 items.
-You can change this in Settings.
+By default, Clipped keeps the last 100 items.
+You can raise this to 250 or 500 (or lower it to 10/25/50) in Settings.
+Persisted history is encrypted on disk with a Keychain-held key.

 Next steps